pvdheijden/DynDUP/README.md

     Python must be installed on all of the hosts (is a prerequisite for Ansible).
 Furthermore SSH access to all hosts must be defined, e.g. via ~/.ssh/config which contains configuration for each host.

-This installs the dyndup.sh script and schedules the script as a cron-job to run every hour.
+This installs the dyndup.sh script and schedules the script as a cron-job to run every hour for a call-out to the lambda-function to update the DNS record if needed.

+Note that the script uses the hostname of the host executing the script, at the time of the setup, as the hostname to be used for the DNS record.